growilabs/growi-docs/docs/en/dev/plugin/architecture.md

 ### Calling on The Server Side

 - When the server starts, it calls entry point methods of plugins.
-  - At this time, two arguments is passed.
+  - At this time, two arguments are passed.
     1. [Crowi](https://github.com/weseek/growi/blob/master/src/server/crowi/index.js) instance.
     1. [Application](https://expressjs.com/ja/4x/api.html#app) instance that comes from [Express](https://expressjs.com).